Entrepreneurship That Saves Lives

 Biomedical engineer Julia Choi wants to move life-saving technologies out of the research lab and into the world.
 Toward that goal, she joined more than 40 fellow scientists and engineers from universities across the U.S. at the inaugural Biomedical Engineering Entrepreneurship Academy at UC Davis last summer.
 Participants, ranging from professors to first-year graduate students, brought their research in fields from cancer to cardiovascular medicine to neurology—and a thirst to see their work have a real-world impact.

-The week-long intensive academy, presented by the Graduate School of Management’s Center for Entrepreneurship (now the Child Family Institute for Innovation and Entrepreneurship, see page 2), integrates lectures, exercises and team projects to teach the building blocks of entrepreneurship.
+The week-long intensive academy, presented by the Graduate School of Management’s Center for Entrepreneurship (now the Child Family Institute for Innovation and Entrepreneurship), integrates lectures, exercises and team projects to teach the building blocks of entrepreneurship.

 The program was co-sponsored by the UC Davis Department of Biomedical Engineering and supported by the National Science Foundation’s Partnerships for Innovation: Medical Commercialization Clinic; SPIE, the international society for optics and photonics; and Global CONNECT, a university–based consultancy focused on technology and innovation.